Ash-Hassan/AI-393/Assign1/Readme.md

 working late at night :)

 ## References ##
-- Basic syntax of svm: https://scikit-learn.org/stable/modules/svm.html#classification
+- Basic syntax of Each Prediction model : https://scikit-learn.org/
 - Many other website for sytax checking and eleminating errors.